DaithiGarry/rock-sissors-paper-lizard-spock/assets/README.md

 ## Deployment
 - The site was deployed to Github pages.
+- The live link can be found at [github](https://daithigarry.github.io/rock-sissors-paper-lizard-spock/)

 ## Content
 - The site was styled on the Love Maths project.